10 Tips For Starting A Daily Meditation Practice That Lasts

 6. Note your excuses.

 Meditation is a practice of self-inquiry.
-Observe the excuses you tell yourself — I'm too tired or I don't have time.
-You can carve 5 to 10 minutes out of your day.
+Observe the excuses you tell yourself—I'm too tired, or I don't have time.
 Notice how your mind can tend to rationalize when you break your commitment.
 Just observe and understand without judgment.
 Then recommit to your practice without making excuses.

 7. Find a meditation buddy.